 - Women having an acceptable anti-mullerian hormone (AMH) level

 - Women who are at a healthy weight (BMI) – not obese

 In Vitro Maturation Pregnancy Success Results

 Women under the age of 30 have the greatest likelihood of producing multiple egg follicles to be retrieved before maturity.
-For these women, IVM in conjunction with IVF has produced very good pregnancy success rates.
+For these women, IVM in conjunction with IVF may be effective.

 As with all infertility treatment protocols, pregnancy success rates are lower for woman in their advanced maternal years (over 35).
-These women are not good candidates for IVM in conjunction with IVF because their pregnancy success rates have proven to be very low.
+These women are not good candidates for IVM in conjunction with IVF because of a lower rate of fertility.
 However, this doesn’t discount everyone, so please ask your fertility doctor if IVF with IVM might be right for you.

 LEARN MORE ABOUT IVM

 (click the links below for more infertility information)